-- 1. In case of a denial of a request for information, the requesting party may appeal to the Executive Director.
-The appeal shall be in writing, and shall be filed within 15 working days from the notice of denial or from the lapse of the period to respond to the request.
-The appeal shall be decided within 30 working days from receipt of the appeal. - 2.
-Upon exhaustion of administrative appeal remedies, the requesting party may file the appropriate judicial action in accordance with the Rules of Court.
+- 1. In case a request for information is denied, the requesting party may file an Administrative FOI Appeal to the CARC: Provided, that the appeal shall be in writing, and shall be filed within 15 calendar days from the notice of denial or from the lapse of the period to respond to the request.
+The ED shall decide the appeal upon the recommendation of the CARC within 30 working days from receipt of the written appeal. - 2.
+Upon exhaustion of administrative FOI appeal remedies, the requesting party may file the appropriate judicial action in accordance with the Rules of Court.